johan-gorter/autopilot/README.md

 export default router;
 ````

-The Typescript did not compile, I had to replace `Partial<IIssue>` with `any`, but then the code works fine.
+The Typescript did not compile, I had to replace `Partial<IIssue>` with `any`,
+but then the code worked fine.
 I forgot to ask for request validation, so when I continued the chat with:

 ````markdown